-depositions like this - verifying Ms. Giuffre's account of being recruited by Defendant for sex with Epstein - that Defendant is trying avoid.
+[REDACTED] [REDACTED] It is depositions like this - verifying Ms. Giuffre's account of being recruited by Defendant for sex with Epstein - that Defendant is trying avoid.
 However, multiple other witnesses have testimony that supports Ms. Giuffre's claims, in different and various ways, and Ms. Giuffre needs that testimony to prove her defamation claim against Defendant.

-2 Ms. Giuffre is no longer seeking the deposition testimony of
+Ms. Giuffre is no longer seeking the deposition testimony of Emmy Taylor, [REDACTED].

-- [REDACTED]

-Giuffre's comments about [REDACTED] Ms. Maxwell in her deposition raised Ms. [REDACTED] as one of the "obvious lies" to which she was referring in her public statement that formed the basis of this suit.
-Apart from the Defendant and Mr. Epstein, [REDACTED] is a key person who can provide information about his close relationship with Defendant and Mr. Epstein and disapprove Ms. Maxwell's claims.
+Defendant and Mr. Epstein, former [REDACTED] is a key person who can provide information about his close relationship with Defendant and Mr. Epstein and disapprove Ms. Maxwell's claims.